anchetaWern/yellowpill/README.md

 			'CT' : 'CURRENT_TIMESTAMP'
 ```

+##Conditions

+Here are some conditions to keep in mind before performing an update to the database structure.
+If there is an error with the operation that you're trying to do then one of these conditions may not have been met.

+- A table cannot have two fields with the same name
+- A base field cannot be transferred from one table to another
+- Tables should have unique names
+- A table can only have 1 field that acts as the primary key
+- A table may or may not have a primary key.
+You can choose to make a primary key field auto-increment by supplying the ```AI``` option
+- Default values for fields must have the same data type with the data type that you have defined for that specific field.
+For example if the data type is timestamp you can't have a default value of "A" or 123, instead you can have the default data as
+current timestamp ```CT```

+##Terms

+Here are some of the terms that I've used:

+- **Base field** - a field referenced by a field from another table
+- **Child field** - a field which references a base field
+- **Base table** - a table that is referenced from another table
+- **Child table** - a table referencing another table

 ##Todo

 - Improve response messages.
 Currently the application does not issue an error if the operation cannot be performed or something went wrong